-At the International Leadership Foundation’s (ILF's) annual gala dinner, honors of distinction were awarded to Dr. James S.C.
+At the International Leadership Foundation’s (ILF’s) annual gala dinner, honors of distinction were awarded to Dr. James S.C.
 Chao and his daughter Angela Chao.
-Former Secretary of Labor Elaine Chao accepted the awards on their behalf, and later sat down with World Journal to discuss the legacy she and her sisters inherited from her parents.
+The Honorable Elaine L. Chao accepted the awards on their behalf, and later sat down with World Journal to discuss the legacy she and her sisters inherited from her parents.

 Secretary Chao observed that the ILF award recognizes her father as a leader.
-She said that he was always a leader in everything that he did, including in the area of philanthropy -- where he blazed new trails for Asian Americans -- and through his philanthropic giving has raised the image of Asian Americans and demonstrated that they are contributing members of mainstream society in the US.
-The Ruth Mulan Chu Chao Foundation, which Elaine and Angela Chao's parents started, is engaged in international philanthropic efforts, including the construction of a new building on the Harvard campus -- the first to be named after someone with a Chinese surname and the first to be named after a woman.
+She said that he was always a leader in everything that he did, including in the area of philanthropy — where he blazed new trails for Asian Americans — and through his philanthropic giving has raised the image of Asian Americans and demonstrated that they are contributing members of mainstream society in the US.
+The Ruth Mulan Chu Chao Foundation, is engaged in international philanthropic efforts, including the construction of a new building on the Harvard campus — the first to be named after someone with a Chinese surname and the first to be named after a woman.

 It was noted by the ILF that Secretary Chao has dedicated all of her life to being a public servant.
 The ILF spokesperson said that the organization is very proud of the Chao family and hopes that its young people will learn from and be inspired by the family’s legacy.